paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 /// The block number where the session start occurred.
 Used to track how many group rotations have occurred.
 SessionStartBlock: BlockNumber;
 /// Currently scheduled cores - free but up to be occupied.
 /// The value contained here will not be valid after the end of a block.
-Runtime APIs should be used to determine scheduled cores/
+/// Runtime APIs should be used to determine scheduled cores
 /// for the upcoming block.
 Scheduled: Vec<CoreAssignment>, // sorted ascending by CoreIndex.
 ```